-More frequent maintenance may be required if the pump is used to process corrosive or abrasive gases and vapours.
-In these circumstances, Edwards recommends that replacing the pump seals every year.
+More frequent maintenance may be required if the pump is used to process corrosive or abrasive gases and vapours; in these circumstances, Edwards recommend replacing the pump seals every year.
 If necessary, adjust the maintenance plan according to experience.

-When maintaining the pump, use Edwards spares and maintenance kits; these contain all of the components necessary to complete maintenance operations successfully.
+When carrying out maintenance on the pump, use Edwards spares and maintenance kits; these contain all of the components necessary to complete maintenance operations successfully.
 The Item Numbers of the spares and kits are given in Section 7.3.

-Examine the condition of any external accessories, filters or traps (if fitted) when maintaining the pump.
+Examine the condition of any external accessories, filters or traps (if fitted) when carrying out maintenance on the pump.
 Refer to the instructions supplied with these accessories for the necessary maintenance procedures.

-Operation Frequency Refer to Section Check the oil level As required; at least monthly 5.3 Replace the oil 3 to 6 months depending on application 5.4 Inspect and clean the inlet filter Every oil change 5.5 Clean or replace the gas-ballast filter Yearly 5.6 Clean the motor fan-cover and enclosure Yearly 5.7 Clean and overhaul the pump and replace the blades as necessary 3 to 4 years depending on application 5.8 Replace the run capacitor Every 4 years 5.9 Test the motor condition Every 4 years 5.9 Fit new blades Every 30000 hours of operation 5.10
+Operation Frequency Refer to Section Check the oil level As required; at least monthly 5.3 Replace the oil Every 3000 hours of operation 5.4 Inspect and clean the inlet filter Every oil change 5.5 Clean or replace the gas-ballast filter Yearly 5.6 Clean the motor fan-cover and enclosure Yearly 5.7 Clean and overhaul the pump Every 15000 hours of operation 5.8 Replace the run capacitor Every 4 years 5.9 Test the motor condition Every 15000 hours of operation 5.9 Fit new blades Every 30000 hours of operation 5.10